marieval/my-way-to-coding-2022/README.md

 - *Ways to describe graphs:* Edge list, Adjacency list, Adjacency matrix.
 - *Pros of graphs:* show relationships. *Cons of graphs:* scaling is hard.

+**Recursion:**
+- It´s a function that refers to itself inside of the function.
+- Good for tasks that have repeated subtasks to do.